 Being pro life is completely compatible with my being an artist.
 How could I hold any other view?
-Therefore, it delighted me to learn about this invention that combined art and technology, which enhances the pro life cause.
+Therefore, it delighted me to learn about this invention that combined art and technology, which strengthens the pro life cause.

 Who can deny that another life, besides the life of the mother, hangs in the balance?
 Distancing ourselves from acknowledging this new life is apparent in the changing of our speech.
-The unborn baby is called a ‘fetus’, those who oppose the callous termination of a pregnancy are called ‘anti- abortion activists’, and the ‘right’ of a woman to ‘choose’ is touted as compassionate and God-given.
+The unborn baby is called a ‘fetus’, those who oppose the callous termination of a pregnancy are called "anti- abortion activists", and the "right" of a woman to "choose" is touted as compassionate and God-given.
 But is it really?

 Growing evidence for the fiercely independent, new life uncovered by science is forcing us to examine afresh the pro life stance.

 The unborn child has a beating heart in as few as 18 days from conception, brain waves are detected in as early as 6 weeks, pain can be felt in as little as 9 weeks.

 Most abortions take place around about 9-10 weeks.
 At that time the unborn baby will make a tight fist, if his palm is stroked.
 He will curl his fingers around an object that makes contact with his palm.
 Far from being a blob of tissue, this new life is a little person with a God–given personality, spirit and destiny.

 These are well known facts for anyone who would care to investigate the pro life position.
 But facts don’t speak to us as stridently as something visual.
 Art and technology, when combined, create a tangible experience for the pregnant mother in the invention designed by Dr.Jorge Roberto Lopes Dos Santos, a Brazilian designer.